voxpupuli/puppet-nodejs/README.md

 The USE flags to use for the Node.js package on Gentoo systems.
 Defaults to ['npm', 'snapshot'].

+#### `package_provider`

+The package provider is set as the default for most distributions.
+You can override this with the package_provider parameter to use an alternative

 ## Limitations

 This module has received limited testing on: